TheOnlyMonster/Student-Affairs-Website/README.md

-# Student-Affairs
+# Student Management System

-This student management system is designed to help educational institutions keep track of their students' information.
-The system offers a variety of features that allow users to manage student data in an efficient and organized way.
+The Student Management System is a web-based application designed to assist educational institutions in efficiently managing student information.
+This system offers a range of features that enable users to maintain organized and up-to-date student records.

+## Features

+### Add New Student
-One of the main features of this system is the ability to add a new student to the database.
-Users can enter the student's ID, name, date of birth, GPA, gender, level, status, department, email, and mobile number.
-This information is then stored in the local storage for easy retrieval.
+- Users can add a new student to the system by providing essential information such as ID, name, date of birth, GPA, gender, level, status, department, email, and mobile number.
+- The student's data is securely stored in the local storage for easy retrieval and management.

+### Update Student Information
+- Users have the ability to edit existing student records, modifying fields such as name, date of birth, GPA, gender, level, status, email, and mobile number.
-Another important feature is the ability to update existing student information.
-Users can edit all fields except for the department field, which is disabled.
-This ensures that the student's department remains consistent throughout the system.
+- The department field is disabled for editing to ensure consistency in the student's department throughout the system.

+### Delete Student Data
-The system also allows users to delete student data through a delete button in the edit student data page.
-A confirmation dialogue is displayed before deletion occurs, preventing accidental deletion of important data.
+- The system allows users to delete student data from the database.
+- A confirmation dialogue is displayed to prevent accidental deletion of important information.

+### Search for Students
-Users can search for active students by name on the search for students screen.
-The system will render a table of students with similar names having active status.
-This feature helps users quickly find specific student information.
+- Users can search for active students by name using the search feature.
+- The system displays a table of students with similar names and active status, allowing for quick access to specific student information.

+### Assign Department to Student
-Users can assign a department to a student through the student’s department assignment page.
-The page includes the student's ID, name, and a dropdown list of available departments.
-This feature is only applicable for students with a level of 3.
+- Users can assign a department to a student through the student's department assignment page.
+- The page provides the student's ID, name, and a dropdown list of available departments.
+- This feature is only applicable to students with a level of 3.
 If the user attempts to assign a department to a student with a different level, an error message will be displayed.

+### View All Students
-The system also offers a table of all active and inactive students with a related set of attributes only.
-This table makes it easy for users to view all students' information in one place.
+- The system provides a comprehensive table displaying all active and inactive students.
+- Only relevant attributes are shown, allowing users to easily view all students' information in one place.

+### Change Student Status
-Users can change a student's status from active to inactive or vice versa from the table viewing all students.
-This feature allows users to quickly update a student's status without having to edit their entire profile.
+- Users can update a student's status from active to inactive or vice versa directly from the table view of all students.

-Finally, the system has a well-designed navigation bar that allows users to move through all pages and a home page.
-This navigation bar makes it easy for users to access all features of the system quickly.

-Overall, this student management system provides a comprehensive solution for managing student information.
-Its many features make it easy for educational institutions to keep track of their students' information in an efficient and organized way.
+- This feature enables quick updates to a student's status without requiring the editing of their complete profile.

+### Navigation Bar
+- The system features a well-designed navigation bar that facilitates easy navigation between pages.
+- Users can access all system features quickly and efficiently through the navigation bar.

+## Installation

+To install and run the Student Management System, follow these steps:

+1. Clone the repository to your local machine.
+2. Make sure you have a compatible web server and database management system set up.
+3. Import the provided database schema into your database management system.
+4. Configure the necessary connection settings in the system's configuration files.
+5. Deploy the application to your web server.
+6. Access the application through a web browser.

+## Usage

+Once the Student Management System is installed and running, you can begin managing student information by performing the following actions:

+- Add new students to the system by providing their details.
+- Update existing student information as needed.
+- Delete student records if necessary.
+- Search for specific students by name.
+- Assign departments to students of the appropriate level.
+- View all active and inactive students in a comprehensive table.
+- Change a student's status from active to inactive or vice versa.
+- Navigate through the system using the provided navigation bar.

+## Contributing

+Contributions to the Student Management System are welcome!
+If you would like to contribute, please follow these guidelines:

+1. Fork the repository.
+2. Create a new branch for your feature or bug fix.
+3. Make your changes and test them thoroughly.
+4. Commit your changes and push them to your fork.
+5. Submit a pull request, explaining the changes you have made.

+Please ensure that your contributions align with the project's coding standards and guidelines.